philhawksworth/hawksworx.com/src/_posts/2014-07-22-adding-a-static-comments-system-to-my-jekyll-build.markdown

 <h2>How Poole works</h2>
 <p>
-  We wanted getting setup and integrating Poole into your workflow to be a simple and felxible as possible.
-Currently there is one prerequisute, and that is a <a href="http://github.com">Github</a> account.
-We use this to authenticate you to manage your forms rather than ask you to create yet another account.
-We may add Twitter oAuth later too.
+  We wanted getting setup and integrating Poole into your workflow to be super simple, and as flexible as possible.
+Currently there is one prerequisite, and that is a <a href="http://github.com">Github</a> account.
+We use this to authenticate you to manage your forms rather than ask you to create yet another account. <a href="https://trello.com/b/lyQEqQMq/poole">We may add</a> Twitter oAuth later too.
 </p>
 <p>Here is an overview of the process:</p>
 <ul>
   <li>Visit <a href="http://pooleapp.com" title="PooleApp.com">PooleApp.com</a> and sign in with Github</li>
   <li>Create a new form.
 This generates an API key and an API secret for you.</li>
-  <li>Add a form to your site which posts to the end point we give you.
+  <li>Add some form HTML to your site which posts to the end point we give you.
 This includes your API key.</li>
   <li>Add whatever fields you like to your form.
-Their data will be avaible in JSON or YAML format later.</li>
+Their data will be available in JSON or YAML format later.</li>
   <li>Use your form to post content.</li>
-  <li>Retrive your data from Poole at the obscure URL it generated for you when you.
+  <li>Retrieve your data from Poole at the obscure URL it generated for you when you.
 This includes your API secret.</li>
 </ul>

 <p>That's it.</p>
 <p>
   Poole offers security by obscurity.
 Your data is retrievable from the "unguessable" URL containing your API secret.
-It does not require authentication to access this readonly API, so once again - <em>no bank details or trade secrets please!</em>
+It does not require authentication to access this readonly API, so once again - <em>no bank details, trade secrets, or nuclear launch codes please!</em>
 </p>

 <h2>Managing your data</h2>
 <p>
-  Although your content is availble without authentication from the readonly endpoint, you need to authenticate with your Github credentials in order to delete data or manage your forms.
+  Although your content is available without authentication from the readonly endpoint, you need to authenticate with your Github credentials in order to delete data or manage your forms.
 </p>

 <h2>Notifications</h2>